My story starts in Cuba.

 - Use travel advisers (Wendy Perrin’s Wow List is an excellent resource) or search on TripAdvisor for guides and tours wherever you’re going.

-I just re-read this post, five years after I wrote it and ten years after I received the call telling me that I had won.
-Back then the best part of this was winning the contest and having an amazing trip to Florence.
-But winning the contest changed my life.
+I just re-read this post, eight years after I wrote it and ten years after I received the call telling me that I had won.
+Back then the best part of this was having an amazing trip to Florence.
+But winning the contest literally changed my life.
 Having met Wendy Perrin and other Conde Nast Traveler writers who had inspired my travels, when I quit my job in healthcare a year later, I started writing about my own travels.
-I started this website.
-I started posting to social media.
-And I now make a living traveling with my kids and writing about it.
+I started this website, I started posting to social media, and I now make a living traveling with my kids and writing about it.
 It’s crazy to think back on that morning in Havana now – if I hadn’t gotten out of bed, I wouldn’t be a travel writer.
 And full-circle, Conde Nast Traveler has now hired me for a couple of assignments.
 They sent me to New Orleans to profile a hotel for their Hot List.
 And I worked with them last year on a perfect three-day Colorado itinerary.
 In neither case were they aware that I was only a travel writer because of them!